tjch-o/URLShorts/README.md

 # URLShorts
-A full stack url shortener web app developed with the MERN stack.
+A full stack URL shortener web app developed with the MERN stack.

+This is my first time using Chakra UI and MongoDB.
+I will look into deploying both the frontend and the backend soon.

 Command to install all dependencies:
 ```